-You will coach two horse and rider combinations for a semi-private lesson in this flatwork with poles session.
-There will be a pre-prepared area with poles.
-You can use up to 12 poles and you will set up and move the poles as required.
+You will coach two horse and rider combinations for a semi-private lesson in this arena eventing session.
+There will be a pre-prepared jumping area.
+The fences may not be numbered but the direction of the jump will be indicated by white and red flags.